astridx/meinblog/content/posts/joomla/23joomla-pagination.en.md

 ![Joomla Pagination](/images/j4x23x1.png)

-## For impatient people

-View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t18...t19)[^github.com/astridx/boilerplate/compare/t18...t19] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t18...t19)[^github.com/astridx/boilerplate/compare/t18...t19] and incorporate these changes into your development version.

 ## Step by step